 Also, she wanted to put her own little touch on things hoping to rewrite a little piece of history with a remarkably artistic spin.

-I asked Brittany if she covers a niche, but she says it's more of a feeling she gets.
+And I wanted to know if Brittany covers a niche, but she says it’s more of a feeling she gets.
 She said sometimes its signs she sees or at times a conversation she might overhear that compels her to capture the moment.

 Last year’s images are currently on exhibit in Rhode Island.